AMacro/WaypointQueue/README.md

 ### Key concepts

 - **Queue a waypoint** by holding Ctrl while selecting a waypoint.
-- Placing a normal waypoint without Ctrl pressed will clear the locomotive's waypoint queue.
+- Placing a normal waypoint without Ctrl pressed will clear the locomotive's current waypoint queue.
 - **Manage waypoints** for the currently selected locomotive by opening the Waypoints window with Shift+G.
 - The Waypoints window has many advanced features to handle complex orders like switching.
-- **Jump to waypoint** by clicking the gear icon for that waypoint in the new window.
+- **Jump to a waypoint** by clicking the gear icon for that waypoint in the new window and selecting Jump to waypoint.
 - **Replace the current waypoint** without clearing the rest of the queue by holding Alt instead of Ctrl.
-- **Delete a waypoint** by clicking the gear icon, or delete all waypoints for the sel
+- **Delete a waypoint** by clicking the gear icon for that waypoint and selecting Delete.
+You can also delete all waypoints for the selected locomotive by using the top right gear icon.

 ### Coupling and uncoupling
 - **Uncouple cars at a waypoint** by adjusting the number of cars to uncouple and from which direction to count cars.